Vertical Stick Welding: Settings, Techniques, and Charts

 If you see undercut, you can pause longer at the edges, travel slower, or lower the amperage.

 If you weld multiple beads uphill and the metals overheat, you can pause shortly to cool them down.

 Vertical stick welding is hard to learn, especially going upwards.

-Uphill welding is necessary for thick metals because it penetrates deeper, uses weaving for better puddle control, and prevents slag inclusions.
+Uphill welding is necessary for thick metals because it penetrates deeper, uses weaving for better puddle control, and minimizes slag inclusions.

-The best way to weld a thick joint uphill is with 6010 or 6011 rods for the root pass and the 7018 rods for the next passes.
+The best way to weld a thick joint uphill is by using a 6010 or 6011 rod for the root pass and 7018 rods for the next passes.

 Downhill stick welding is great for pipe open-root welds and metals too thin to weld them uphill.
 The best rods for downhill are the 6010 and the 6011 or a 6013 for thin single-pass joints.